 Is there a membership fee?
 If so, is it refundable?

 Will they automatically bill my credit card for the fee or the products or services?

 You are protected

-Wisconsin law prohibits buying clubs from collecting more than one year's membership fee in advance from individual members.
+Wisconsin law (Wis.
+Stat. ch.
+136) prohibits buying clubs from collecting more than one year's membership fee in advance from individual members.
 On a ten-year membership contract, for example, during the first year of the contract the buyer can only be required to pay a maximum of ten percent of the total membership fee.

 The law provides the customer the right to cancel the contract for any reason within the first three months, or within three days of delivery of the customer's first purchase through the contract of goods costing more than $25, whichever comes first.
 Other provisions require certain disclosures in contracts and in sales representations, and prohibit unfair contract provisions.

-Every contractor is required to provide proof of financial responsibility in the form of a surety bond in favor of the Wisconsin Department of Agriculture, Trade and Consumer Protection.
-The bond is held for the benefit of any member failing to receive a refund under the contract or if the contractor should go out of business.
+Every buying club operator is required to provide proof of financial responsibility in the form of a surety bond in favor of the Wisconsin Department of Agriculture, Trade and Consumer Protection.
+The bond is held for the benefit of any member failing to receive a refund under the contract if the buying club operator should go out of business.